 Reviewed by: Dr. Kenneth R. Morefield

-|Featuring:||Tom Cruise, Penélope Cruz, Cameron Diaz, Jason Lee, Kurt Russell|
+|Featuring||Tom Cruise, Penélope Cruz, Cameron Diaz, Jason Lee, Kurt Russell|

-|Producer:||Tom Cruise, Paula Wagner|
+|Producer||Tom Cruise, Paula Wagner|

-A magazine publisher (Tom Cruise as David Aames) eschews commitment with his “sex buddy” (Cameron Diaz) but thinks he may have found true love when he sees Sophia (Penélope Cruz) at a party.
+Magazine publisher (Tom Cruise as David Aames) eschews commitment with his “sex buddy” (Cameron Diaz), but thinks he may have found true love when he sees Sophia (Penélope Cruz) at a party.
 Later, he finds himself in a prison cell being questioned by a psychiatrist and has no memory of what happened.
-This is the plot behind “Vanilla Sky”.
+This is the setup for “Vanilla Sky”.

-My initial impression of “Vanilla Sky” was that it was a poor man’s “A.I.”, which was a poor man’s Kubrick.
+My initial impression of “Vanilla Sky” was that it is a poor man’s “A.I.,” which was a poor man’s Kubrick.
 Then I found out that the story was actually based on a Chilean movie made in 1997.
 Has Hollywood become the film equivalent of early rock stars pillaging the artistically innovative but unmarketable other races?
 Is there some reason why Crowe had to remake this film rather than promote its own release?

 There are two elements of the film that make it both distinctively Crowe and less than satisfying art.
 The first is the way in which its mechanical polish hides its lack of development.
 The second is its infatuation with the superficial markers of happiness and success.

-Oh, one can see how the actors would be attracted to said roles--“Look at me; I’m an actor! isn’t it ironic how I can play someone rich and beautiful who gets to make love to Cameron Diaz four times in one night and blow her off the next morning but is secretly, deep down, unhappy?
-See we are the same, you pimply teenagers and I, deep down we want the love of that good, special someone to validate us and we can’t have it.
-Of course I get to fill the emptiness with booze, pills, sex, and money, but trust me while you envy me, these things don’t really make me happy either on the screen or in real life.”
+Oh, one can see how the actors would be attracted to said roles—“Look at me; I’m an actor!
+Isn’t it ironic how I can play someone rich and beautiful who gets to make love to Cameron Diaz 4 times in 1 night and blow her off the next morning, but is secretly, deep down, unhappy?
+See we are the same, you pimply teenagers and I, deep down we want the love of that good, special someone to validate us, and we can’t have it.
+Of course, I get to fill the emptiness with booze, pills, sex, and money, but trust me while you envy me, these things don’t really make me happy either on the screen or in real life.”

 Crowe, for all my nasty comments, does have a knack for some snappy dialogue.
 The best scene here is where Cameron Diaz explains to Cruise’s character in crude but elegant (and poignant) terms that sex always means something.
 Unfortunately, her character is prematurely and summarily dismissed from the movie, and I think it a sign of the movie’s immaturity that in its two hour and fifteen minute examination of the question, “What does happiness mean to you?” the concepts of service, sacrifice, or indeed any consideration of the effect you have on others are never seriously considered.

-“When you have sex with a person, your body makes a promise, whether you recognize it or not.”
-Julie Gianni, “Vanilla Sky”.
+“When you have sex with a person, your body makes a promise, whether you recognize it or not.” —Julie Gianni, “Vanilla Sky”

-“So they are no longer two, but one.”
-(Matthew 19:6a
+“So they are no longer two, but one.” —Matthew 19:6a